Engineer: Types of engineers

 There are many branches of engineering, each of which specializes in specific technologies and products.
 Typically, engineers will have deep knowledge in one area and basic knowledge in related areas.
 For example, mechanical engineering curricula typically include introductory courses in electrical engineering, computer science, materials science, metallurgy, mathematics, and software engineering.

 An engineer may either be hired for a firm that requires engineers on a continuous basis, or may belong to an engineering firm that provides engineering consulting services to other firms.

 When developing a product, engineers typically work in interdisciplinary teams.
 For example, when building robots an engineering team will typically have at least three types of engineers.
 A mechanical engineer would design the body and actuators.
 An electrical engineer would design the power systems, sensors, electronics, embedded software in electronics, and control circuitry.
 Finally, a software engineer would develop the software that makes the robot behave properly.
 Engineers that aspire to management engage in further study in business administration, project management and organizational or business psychology.
-Often engineers move up the management hierarchy from managing projects, functional departments, divisions and eventually CEOs of a multi-national corporation.
+Often engineers move up the management hierarchy from managing projects, functional departments, and divisions, and some eventually become CEOs of multi-national corporations.